Skip to content

 20 Ways to Photograph Wildlife Ethically

 Wildlife photography could arguably be the one of the most challenging and sensitive types of visual arts.
-Wild animals are unpredictable and (mostly) have a healthy fear of humans.
-Therefore, a lot of the work that takes place in the field is a result of extensive research, preparation and intuition.
+As wild animals are unpredictable and (mostly) have a healthy fear of humans, a lot of the work that takes place in the field is a result of extensive research, preparation and intuition.
 Yet, despite all this groundwork, it’s sometimes difficult to judge whether the actions we are taking to photograph wildlife can truly be considered ethical.
-In order to photograph wildlife ethically, making different considerations need to be taken into account.

-Wild species strive to survive on a daily basis.
-For this reason, utmost attention should be dedicated towards capturing images authentically and ethically.
-This article provides you with 20 ways to photograph wildlife ethically when venturing into the wild with your camera.
+When dealing with wild species striving to survive on a daily basis, utmost attention should be dedicated towards capturing images authentically and ethically.
+For this reason, this article provides you with 20 ways to photograph wildlife ethically when venturing into the wild with your camera.

 Even the greatest photograph is not worth the destruction of natural environments and wildlife habitats.
 Therefore, when venturing out to photograph wildlife, it is of critical importance that you do not alter the vegetation for a better perspective or modify your surroundings by removing essential flora in the area.
-This may greatly impact feeding, nesting, and gathering sites of species.
-Animals are dependent on terrains to survive, camouflage and protect themselves from the elements.
-Disturbing their living space may cause them to migrate or reduce in numbers as a result of habitat loss.
-After all, you would not want to be left with nothing to photograph, would you?
+This may greatly impact feeding, nesting, and gathering sites of species that are dependent on these terrains to survive, camouflage and protect themselves from the elements.
+After all, you would not want to be left with nothing to photograph when the animals migrate or reduce in numbers as a result of habitat loss, would you?

 2. Consider your purpose

 Why do you want to photograph the animal you are pursuing?
-Wildlife photography involves immortalizing vulnerable species.
-Hence, it is important to consider conservation as an important aspect of your work.
-This means: depicting animals authentically in their natural habitat, without attempting to manipulate their routines and terrains.
+As wildlife photography involves immortalizing vulnerable species striving to survive, it is important to consider conservation as an important aspect of your work.
+To photograph wildlife ethically means depicting animals authentically in their natural habitat, without attempting to manipulate their routines and terrains.
 In this case, it is helpful to partner with scientists and researchers to ensure and accurate portrayal of the subject.
 This not only ensure correctness, it also adds authenticity to your image.
-When in doubt, ask the question “Is my photography is aiding or hindering the conservation of the animal I’m portraying?”
-This should help you to evaluate your objectives and photograph wildlife ethically.
+When in doubt, the question “Is my photography is aiding or hindering the conservation of the animal I’m portraying? should help you to evaluate your objectives.

 3. Do your research

 Ethical wildlife photography goes beyond preserving an animal’s natural habitat.
 It also entails ensuring the well-being of the subject in front of your camera.
 Knowing the natural history of the species you are photographing is essential to understanding its behavior and making responsible decisions on site.
-Reading up on an animal’s natural history and observing the subject closely is crucial to wildlife photography.
-It can help you to recognize aggravation, alarm, fear, avoidance and aggression (put simply: when to back off).
+Reading up on an animal’s natural history and observing the subject closely can help you to recognize aggravation, alarm, fear, avoidance and aggression (put simply: when to back off).
 Hence, educating yourself in advance about wildlife behavior assures a safe and successful photography environment.

 4. Take only photos, leave only footprints

 With climate change, habitat encroachment, wildlife trafficking, hunting and poaching, it’s safe to say that animals already have a lot of threats to face on a daily basis.
 Therefore, damaging their habitat by leaving food, rubbish or traces behind only adds to the multiple threats they face to survive.
-For this reason, the environment should remain unscathed and appear exactly the way you left it when venturing outdoors.
+For this reason, the environment should remain unscathed and appear exactly the way you left it when venturing outdoors to photograph wildlife ethically.
 Even minor alterations, such as removing branches around a bird nest, may greatly disrupt its habitat.
-Therefore, taking only photos and leaving only footprints is crucial in order to photograph wildlife ethically.

 5. Blend in with your environment

 When photographing in an unfamiliar environment, it is always helpful to consult with a guide or biologist who is versed in the area.
 This not only helps you understand the laws of photographing at the location.
 It also ensures personal safety and the safety of the flora and fauna you encounter.
-Lastly, by consulting a biologist or guide, you guarantee to photograph wildlife ethically.
 The added bonus: learning more about the wildlife you are photographing, their behavior and seasonal sightings in the area.

 7. Avoid all forms of baiting and luring

-Baiting, luring, or otherwise provoking a wild animal is an absolute no-go if you want to photograph wildlife ethically.
-It can severely disrupt an animal’s natural behavior.
+Baiting, luring, or otherwise provoking a wild animal is an absolute no-go in wildlife photography, as it can severely disrupt an animal’s natural behavior.
 In fact, the kindest thing you can do for any wild creature is to respect its wilderness.
-Feeding not only habituates an animal to humans.
-Incorrect or inappropriate food may also severely damage its digestive system and introduce parasites or diseases.
-Ultimately, this may cause unnecessary suffering and death.
+Feeding not only habituates an animal to humans – incorrect or inappropriate food may also severely damage its digestive system, introduce parasites, diseases, and ultimately cause unnecessary suffering and death.

 “A fed animal is a dead animal”, is what the Yellowstone National Park states on their website.
 Predators are particularly quick to associate humans with food.
 As a result, this may lead to aggressive behaviors (in which case, the animal is considered hazardous and killed off by wildlife agencies), as well as roadside accidents with wildlife in search for food near humans.